zanderson3j/dark_arts/README.md

 * Hash - unique string calculated from a file and its contents. (only one piece of malware has been able to duplicate a hash)
 * Replication - replicate what the malware is doing in order to create counter measures.

 I found exploitation kits interesting.
-It seems like a hacker could gather information about a computer and then use exploits from a kit specifically tailored for that type of operating system and version, etc. I also thought ransom ware was very interesting.
+It seems like a hacker could gather information about a computer and then use exploits from a kit specifically tailored for that type of operating system and version, etc. I also thought ransomware was very interesting.
 This is software that can hold data or access to a system for ransom.
 It was really spooky when it was later talked about how this could be used on a car or medical device.
-Ransom ware seems like it will be a huge problem with the internet of things.
+Ransomware seems like it will be a huge problem with the internet of things.

+I learned that Advanced Persistent Threat (APT) represents some aspects of attackers using malware.
+Advanced attackers are clearly professional as demonstated by their code and ingenuity.
+Persistent attackers have clear goals that they will consistently work to reach no matter how long it takes.
+Threat attackers are backed, motivated, and have a plan.
+These aspects can be combined to make more dangerous attackers.

 In the lectures and in the lab, I was introduced to some ways to analyze malware.
 There are two main methods: